-Ready to start shopping for VoIP?
+Ready to start shopping for Voice over Internet Protocol (VoIP)?
 Great!
 Let us help you through the process by explaining some of the basic questions about shopping, comparing, purchasing, and signing up for a VoIP service.

 Q: How do I start a search?

 A: First, you should address whether you need a business or residential VoIP service.
 Then, click on the appropriate link in our menu to start viewing top providers in our compare tables.
 Our site allows you to compare providers across price, features, customer reviews, and more.
 You can also visit our savings tool to find out how much exactly you could be saving with VoIP.

 Q: I'm confused between two area codes and am not sure which would apply to me.

 A: You can do a simple search and find a listing of US and Canada area codes by number.
 This page should provide you with the information you need to make an appropriate decision.

 Q: I don't know the area code of a city.

 A: You can search for area codes by city name or zip code.
 You can also view these locations on a map.